The products you use around your house every day could be ruining your skin. Here are 7 things you must avoid at all costs!

 Then there’s the surfactants most soaps contain.
 These surfactants not only induce redness, dryness and irritation, but also interfere with the skin’s function as a natural barrier.

 In general, liquid soaps are better than bar soaps as they often have a lower pH and include skin moisturizers that can balance the drying factor.
 However, it’s best to stick to non-toxic soaps that are pH balanced like our Cleanse + Restore.
-It is not only hypoallergenic, but we included many natural ingredients to safely improve the quality of your skin.
+It is not only hypoallergenic, but we included many food-grade ingredients to safely improve the quality of your skin.

 When washing, try to avoid very hot water as it dries out your skin.
 When done, gently pat dry instead of rubbing, which will further protect your skin.